 Read on to find out how WCC search-optimised its pillar page to rank fourth in Google for a competitive term and trigger a featured snippet in position zero — and how you can drive the success of your inbound marketing strategies by doing the same.

 Optimising its pillar page was one part of WCC’s wider inbound strategy.
 Read the case study to discover how we helped it increase its online presence by 200%.

 Starting with a solid foundation of keyword research

 When it came to optimising WCC’s plastic waste pillar page for search, the first step was to identify a suitable keyword focus.
-The purpose of the pillar page was to attract new visitors to the website, so it was important that the page targeted a search term with sizable volume.
+The purpose of the page was to attract new visitors to the website, so it was important that it targeted a search term with sizeable volume.